 UV Protection Contact Lenses

-UV protection contact lenses help reduce the amount of ultraviolet radiation that reaches the covered part of your eye while correcting your vision.
+UV protection contact lenses are prescription contact lenses that help reduce the amount of ultraviolet radiation that reaches the covered part of your eye while correcting your vision.
 Wearers compare them for outdoor routines, driving, sports, travel, daily wear, and bright seasonal activities.
 The right pair depends on your prescription, lens material, UV-blocking class, replacement schedule, comfort needs, and how much time you spend outside.
+These details can vary across different types of contact lenses.
 These lenses are still medical devices, so your eye care professional should confirm the correct fit before you order.
 The sections below explain UV lens claims, product examples, sun-safety habits, and buying details so you can compare options with clearer expectations.

 to